leocamelo/minitooltip/README.md

 # minitootip
-The tooltip solution for minimalistas
+The tooltip solution for minimalists